RV Travel and Medicare Supplement Insurance

 What’s the best Medigap Plan when traveling?

-Your Medigap benefits will work the same in every state as long as you visit a Medicare provider or facility.
+Your Medigap benefits will work the same in every state no matter if you rent a camper or own your RV… just as long as you visit a Medicare provider or facility.

 Medigap Plan F also known as Medicare Supplement Plan F is historically the most popular standardized Medigap plan.
 You pay your premium and your Medicare deductibles, co-pays and co-insurance are covered.
 You can visit any doctor who accepts Medicare and no referrals are needed.